nooralbonne/Contacts-Manager/README.md

 ## Usage

 The application supports three actions: `add`, `remove`, and `view`.
-Below are the contact names used in the sample code:

-- Initial contacts: `"Alice"`, `"Bob"`, `"Charlie"`
-- New contact to add: `"David"`
+It interacts with the user via the console, repeatedly asking for the operation to perform until the user chooses to exit.

 ### Example Operations

 1. **Add a Contact**
+    - Prompts the user to enter a contact name to add to the list.
-    - Adds `"David"` to the list of contacts.
+    - Example: Adding `"David"` to the list of contacts.

 2. **Remove a Contact**
+    - Prompts the user to enter a contact name to remove from the list.
-    - Removes `"David"` from the list of contacts.
+    - Example: Removing `"David"` from the list of contacts.

 3. **View All Contacts**
-    - Displays all contacts in the list.
+    - Displays all contacts currently in the list.

+4. **Exit**
+    - Exits the application.

+### Initial Contacts

+The application starts with the following contacts:
+- `"Alice"`
+- `"Bob"`
+- `"Charlie"`

 ## License